dtomicevic/neo4jperf-guide/docs/memory.md

 ## Neo4j out of memory issue

 Out-of-memory issues and JVM are familiar, but let's see what the pain points with Neo4j are.
-If you search the internet, you will find vast amounts of memory-related issues.
+If you search the Internet, you will find vast amounts of memory-related issues.
 Take a look at this ["Neo4j delete graph out of memory"](https://stackoverflow.com/questions/44698936/neo4j-delete-graph-out-of-memory).
-This stack overflow user wants to delete all nodes and relationships, with 11 million of those.
+This stack overflow user wants to delete all nodes and relationships, 11 million entities.
 The user runs simple Cypher:
 ```
 MATCH (n)